teomanacarer/teomanacarer/README.md

 </p>

 <h1 align="center">Hi there 👋 I'm Teo!</h1>
-<p align="center">🚀 Frontend Explorer | Future Full-Stack Developer</p>
+<p align="center">🚀 Frontend Explorer | Aspiring Full-Stack Developer</p>

 ---

 ### 🌱 About Me

-- 🎓 Currently learning and solidifying my skills in **HTML** and **CSS**
+- 🎓 Currently strengthening my skills in **HTML** and **CSS**
-- 🌐 Preparing to expand into **JavaScript** and **React** as next steps
+- 🌐 Planning to advance into **JavaScript** and **React** as my next milestones
-- 💡 Passionate about creating clean, user-friendly, and visually appealing web interfaces
+- 💡 Dedicated to crafting clean, user-friendly, and visually appealing web interfaces
-- 🎯 Committed to continuous learning and growth towards becoming a full-stack developer
+- 🎯 Committed to continuous learning and personal growth toward becoming a full-stack developer

 ---